Peiliang/HistoML/Specification/Level1/Use_Cases/Population-based Prognosis Analysis/Readme.md

 > grade 3 (2780): 809.073741
 > endothelial (16691): 293.694566

-This means that the average area of all grade 1 nucleoli is 346.5 pixels, etc.
+This means that the average area of all grade 1 nucleoli (45,102 in total) is 346.5 pixels, etc.

 The slides were scanned using a KFBIO scanner at 40x of which the resolution is 0.26 µm/pixel at 40x.